soft00null/Speech-analytics-Cloud-Functions/README.md

 serverless config credentials --provider aws --key 'Access key ID' --secret 'Secret access key'

 ### Setup

+Run `npm install` in this project's folder to install its node dependencies.
+I

 You will need to edit the serveless.yml file with your desired settings

 `VOICEBASE_BEARER_TOKEN`: The Bearer token that you get from voicebase to access their API.